Public Procurement Glossary

 Read more GlossaryWhat Is a Notice of Intent (NOI)?

 A Notice of Intent (NOI), also called a pre-solicitation notice or prior information notice (PIN), is an advance announcement that a contracting authority plans to issue a procurement.
-It signals upcoming opportunities before the formal tender is published.
+Published weeks or months before the formal [[glossary/what-is-a-tender|tender]], an NOI signals upcoming opportunities and gives suppliers time to prepare competitive responses.
+Understanding the different types of advance notices—and knowing how to respond to each—is one of the most effective ways to improve your win rate in public procurement.

 Read more GlossaryWhat Is a Request for Proposal (RFP)?